spinalcordmri/spinalcordmri.github.io/_posts/2023-11-20-sct-course.md

 🗒 [Miro board](https://miro.com/app/board/uXjVM0Q5dbY=/?share_link_id=203499920049).
 This board is used as a visual communication platform.
 If you have questions/ideas/suggestions to share, please contribute to the board (you will need to create an account and log in).

+## Support

+If cannot connect to the meeting, or if you have any trouble installing SCT v6.1, please email sct_developers@googlegroups.com and one of SCT's developers will be happy to help.

 ## Agenda